Tampa Bay skyline

 What is the cost of living in Tampa Bay?

 Tampa Bay is roughly 3-5% above the national average, driven mainly by housing and insurance costs.
 A typical single-family home ranges from $300K to $500K depending on the county.
 Groceries, utilities, and transportation are close to the national median.
-Pinellas and Hillsborough tend to be pricier, while Pasco, Hernando, and Citrus offer more affordable options.
+In my experience, Pinellas and Hillsborough tend to be pricier, while Pasco, Hernando, and Citrus offer more affordable options.

 What are the best cities in Tampa Bay for families?